 The competition is open to all homeschool students in the United States and all military families abroad who can provide a U.S. Birth Certificate.
 N2K will pay for the cruise and travel expenses for the 16 national finalists.
-An additional prize of $2,000 will be awarded to the champion’s educator.
+An additional prize of $2,000 will be awarded to the champion’s teacher.

 N2K gives finalists more than just a cruise to the Bahamas and the chance to win $10,000; the game helps students improve their calculating speed and accuracy.
 N2K is easy to pick up; it excites students and challenges students of all abilities.